 Though they readily headed towards Prasad’s bungalow in the Banjara Hills, however, it was well past eleven when the host dropped his guests back at their home.

-‘It’s plain boring,’ said Roopa unlocking the door.
+“It’s plain boring, to say the least,” said Roopa unlocking the door.

-‘Forget about me,’ said Roopa showing Sathyam his place, ‘would you ever let go an opportunity to have a dig at my people.’
+“It’s as if you let go an opportunity to have a dig at my people,” said Roopa showing Sathyam his place.